uwemock/WLAN-VPN-Pi/README.md

 Customizing the Web Interface
 =============================

 In general, you should be done at this point.
 The web interface allows you to query information about your internet and VPN connections, and you can connect to a wifi network.
 The web interface is configured not to offer your Pi's own wifi network for connection.
-This is done in ~/wiconfig/app/templates/index.html in line 64:
+This is done in ~/wiconfig/app/templates/index.html in line 81:

 ```
-{% if network.ssid != "PBox" %}
+{% if network.ssid != "Pi_AP" %}
 ```

-I named my Pi's wifi network "PBox".
+According to Martin Sauter's instructions, the Pi's network is named "Pi_AP".
 If you're using a different name just change this line.

 The web interface also contains a possibility to change the VPN configuration.
 Many VPN companies provide configuration files that give you an IP address in your country of choice.
 So it might be a good idea to have some of these files on your Pi to be able to select the suitable one on the fly.